I’m more irritable with perversions of Christianity than I am with the irreligious. I think it’s because they are SUPPOSED to be on “my” team.

-You know—of course you do—you had me scurrying for my dictionary to consider the relative merit of “gauntlet” v. “gantlet”.
+You know—of course, you do—you had me scurrying for my dictionary to consider the relative merit of “gauntlet” v. “gantlet”.
 I give you the victory on points.

 But that’s not my question.
 You are religious and at least some of your readers are not.
 How hard is it for you to overlook what I can only assume is, if not blasphemy, then as close as you can get?
-Some of us are a bit more stroppy in our irreligiousity than others, so I’m wondering how you reconcile that with you own faith.
+Some of us are a bit more stroppy in our irreligiousity than others, so I’m wondering how you reconcile that with your own faith.
 Or, is it that your faith allows for those who are of differing—even non-religious—beliefs?

 This is something that I, as a heathen, have long wondered about.

 Arthur, I hyperlinked “stroppy” for my American readers, because I had never heard of the word until I saw or heard you use it.

 I think my faith journey has been helpful.
 I was “saved” watching Billy Graham at someone’s house on Oak Street in Binghamton, NY when I was nine years old.
 This house is about a half-block from my church, a couple of blocks from my house.
 I mention this because it wasn’t an event that took place either at home or my church.

 Went to Friday Night Bible Club almost every week for years.
 Figured that I was destined to become a minister, and others felt similarly.
 But here’s when things went off track.
 The more I read and studied, the less the whole thing was making sense.
 Some of the Old Testament stuff, especially in Leviticus, was troubling and confusing.
 I had a very difficult time with the notion of missionaries needing to “save the savages” in other countries from their “inferior” religions.
 In particular, I was told that all the Hindus in India were going to go to hell, and I did (and still do) have some real difficulty with that.